braze-inc/braze-docs/_docs/_hidden/private_betas/link_aliasing.md

 Any existing Content Blocks created before Braze enabled this feature will only have their links modified when the HTML in that Content Block is edited and the Content Block is relaunched.
 Ideally, rather than relaunching, you should duplicate the Content Block.
 Many customers have added a new naming convetion after duplicating to indicate that this new Content Block supports link aliasing where (old = Content_Block_1) (new = Content_block_1_LA)

 When a Content Block that is not decorated with the `lid` value is inserted into a new message, the links from that Content Block are not tracked with an alias.
-When a new Content Block is inserted into an “old” (this equates to a message created prior to Link Aliasing being enabled) message variant, the links from that message variant will be recognized by this feature (since the variant was edited).
+When a new Content Block is inserted into an “old” (this equates to a message created prior to link aliasing being enabled) message variant, the links from that message variant will be recognized by this feature (since the variant was edited).
 Links from the Content Block are also recognized.
-Note that “Old” Content Blocks (not marked up) cannot nest “new” Content Blocks.
+Note that “old” Content Blocks (not marked up) cannot nest “new” Content Blocks.

 {% alert tip %}
 For Content Blocks, Braze recommends creating copies of existing Content Blocks to use in new messages.
 This can be achieved with bulk duplicating to prevent scenarios where you might reference a Content Block that has not been enabled for link aliasing in a new message.